 - Demonstration of all required practical skills at the RFA level

 - My certification is already expired.
 Am I still able to take the recertification course?
-Unfortunately, no. You must currently hold a valid 20- or 24-Hour Wilderness First Aid certification in order to take the recertification course.
-If you allow your certificate to expire you must take the full 24-hour program again to regain your certification.
+Unfortunately, no. All students must take the full 24-hour program again to regain your certification.